EddyRivasLab/hmmer/nwo/simdvec.md

-## simdvec : config and initialization of SIMD vector environment
+# simdvec: SIMD vector environment configuration

-As much as possible, we want to write single implementations that create and access our vectorized data structures in standard C, rather than writing $N$ different implementations for $N$ different vector ISAs.
+As much as possible, we create and access our vectorized data structures in a single implementation in standard C, rather than writing $N$ different implementations for $N$ different vector ISAs.

-All our vectorized code and cpu dispatching is in `src/dp_vector`.
+All our vectorized code is in files that end in `_sse`, `_avx`, `avx512`, etc.; for example, the vectorized SSE implementation of the Viterbi filter is in `vitfilter_sse.c`.
 We don't put vector-dependent code anywhere else.
+For a set of vector implementations (for example `vitfilter_{sse,avx,avx512...}.c`) there is a wrapper in C (`vitfilter.c`) that uses runtime dispatching to pass a comparison to the appropriate vector implementation.

-`src/dp_vector/simdvec.h` contains constants and macros used to manage notation, allocation size, and DP matrix indexing across our three vectorized filters, and across all the different vector ISAs we support.
-This header can be included in non-vector code, outside `src/dp_vector`, enabling access to vectorized data structures independent of vector ISA instructions.
+`simdvec.h` contains constants and macros used to manage notation, allocation size, and DP matrix indexing across all the vector ISAs we support, for all three of our vectorized filters (SSV, Viterbi, and Forward).
+The `simdvec.h` header can be included in non-vector code, enabling access to our vectorized data structures independent of vector ISA instructions.

-`src/dp_vector/simdvec.c` contains, among other things, `p7_simdvec_Width()`, which determines which vector ISA we're running and returns the width (in bytes) of its vectors, using a runtime CPU dispatch mechanism.
+`simdvec.c` contains, among other things, `h4_simdvec_width()`, which determines which vector ISA we're running and returns the width (in bytes) of its vectors, using a runtime CPU dispatch mechanism.

-### notation for indexing DP matrices
+## notation for indexing DP matrices

 Standard (non-vectorized) dynamic programming matrices are generally indexed $i,k$, for $i=1..L$ rows for a target sequence of length $L$